-The Bear Lake Road ends in the Bear Lake parking lot.
+The road ends in the Bear Lake parking lot.
 Park your car and walk the few yards to the famous lake.
 There are rest rooms a few yards from the parking lot for summer visitors.

 The trail circling the lake is easy, and photo opportunities are everywhere around the clear, smooth waters of this high mountain lake.

-At an altitude of 9475 feet, Bear Lake freezes in the winter.
+At an altitude of 9475 feet, the lake freezes in the winter.

 Cross country skiers take advantage of the snow-covered lake and trails.
 Tubers hike across the lake and up the mountainside for a fast descent back down and across the lake.